Tessify/GettingAndCleaningData/README.md

 - Step 4: Appropriately labels the data set with descriptive variable names.
 - Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+D. Save outcome of step 5 in "datasetSummary.txt"